Claudia Chaufan

 Member

-Canadian Covid Care Alliance
+Canadian Citizen Care Alliance

-Scientific and Medical Advisory (SMAC) Committee member (current) Long Covid & Vaccine Injuries Committee Chair (2021)
+Scientific and Medical Advisory (SMAC) Committee member (current)

 Awards